thosgood/this-weeks-finds/markdown/151-200/week174.md

                         |   |
                          \_/

-It\'s easy to check the triangle equations by straightening out the relevant zig-zags.
+It's easy to check the triangle equations by straightening out the relevant zig-zags.

 Now, whenever a monoid object has a right or left adjoint, that right or